davidparsson/pre-commit-scripts/README.md

   -h, --help      show this help message and exit
   -r, --revision  Test mode.
 Specify a revision instead of a transaction.
 </pre>

-For an example of how to run the script in a hook, see `pre-commit`.